xp-forge/kinds/README.md

 }
 ```

-The `Val` trait ensures `equals()` and `toString()` are implemented for this value object in a generic way, using the util.Objects class to compare the objects memberwise.
+The `ValueObject` trait ensures `equals()` and `toString()` are implemented for this value object in a generic way, using the util.Objects class to compare the objects memberwise.

 ```php
 class Type extends \lang\Enum {